 Closing costs vary from state to state, however.
-The average closing costs (including taxes) in New York in 2019 were $12,847, according to real estate data firm ClosingCorp.
+The average refinance closing costs (including taxes) in New York in 2020 were $8,256, according to real estate data firm ClosingCorp.
 In Missouri, they were $1,290.
 The nationwide average was $3,398.

 In addition to an application fee, which some lenders charge and others don’t, common closing costs include:

 The appraisal fee is charged when a professional appraiser inspects the home to determine its value before the lender extends a mortgage offer.
 It usually ranges from $300 to $450 or more.

 Lenders often charge a fee to pull your credit report in order to determine whether you’re a qualified borrower.
 This can cost $25 or more per borrower.